machellerogden/pdn/README.md

 PDN seeks to provide an alternative notation which makes manual entry easier and which can easily be extended by implementors in order to further streamline the data entry experience.

-If stating well-structure from the command-line were made easier, perhaps more CLIs would opt for a more data-oriented interface.
+If stating well-structured data from the command-line were made easier, perhaps more CLIs would opt for a more data-oriented interface.

 # Spec